igorvieira/igorprvieira/src/content/blog/nodejs-es2015-heroku.md

 var app = express()
 module.export = function(){

-# aqui você colocaria principalmente os seus middlewares
+# here you would mainly put your middlewares
-# e no fim retornava somente o app carregando tudo
+# and in the end just return the app loading everything

 app.set('port', (process.env.PORT || 3000));
 return app